Andrew Jackson in the 21st Century

 There is a greater prospect of fundamental change with the second Trump term than in any living memory.

 For an illuminating comparison, let’s return to the year 1824.
 Andrew Jackson ran for president and won a plurality of the popular and electoral votes.
 But he did not get the majority.
-The election was thrown to the House of Representatives, which produced a surprising result: John Quincy Adams became president thanks to the support of Henry Clay who was promised the position of Secretary of State.
+The election was thrown to the House of Representatives, which produced a surprising result: John Quincy Adams became president thanks to the support of Henry Clay, who was promised the position of secretary of state.

-That sense of being robbed of the presidency festered deeply among Jackson’s fan base and he came back four years later, more fired up than ever.
+That sense of being robbed of the presidency festered deeply among Jackson’s fan base, and he came back four years later, more fired up than ever.
 The election of 1828 was utterly sweeping.
 He ran an unapologetic populist campaign against the national bank and corrupt insiders in Washington.
 The turnout broke all records, and so did the results.
-Jackson won by a landslide, securing 178 electoral votes against John Adams’ 83.
+Jackson won by a landslide, securing 178 electoral votes against John Adams’s 83.

 With this mandate, Jackson and his followers utterly destabilized Washington, firing vast numbers of executive bureaucrats who were considered disloyal, and fought the national bank while pushing for gold and silver as money.
 His hiring of loyalists to top positions was decried as the “spoils system” that was ended fully by the Progressive Era, which amounted to a revenge of the professional bureaucrats.

-The policies he pursued–keeping the government mostly constrained by the Constitution, keeping the peoples’ interests front and center, and devolving power to the states–prepared the ground for the United States to rise from a small post-colonial outpost to the world’s greatest economic and military power by century’s end.
+The policies that he pursued–keeping the government mostly constrained by the Constitution, keeping the peoples’ interests front and center, and devolving power to the states–prepared the ground for the United States to rise from a small post-colonial outpost to the world’s greatest economic and military power by century’s end.

-Murray Rothbard summarizes Jackson’s presidency as follows:
+Murray Rothbard summarized Jackson’s presidency as follows:

 “It is difficult to generalize about Jackson; his fiery temperament, his capacity for bitter personal hatred, his autocratic taste for personal power which blossomed in his early military campaigns, and his weak grasp of political principles led him into many inconsistent and wrong-headed acts.
 Underneath these weaknesses, petty whims, hatreds, and inconsistencies, however, there is clearly discernible a basic set of political and economic principles.
 These were, in brief, the principles of pure Jeffersonian Democracy: thorough-going ‘hard money,’ with the eradication of inflationary paper money and reliance on gold and silver; laissez-faire-strict adherence to free enterprise in a market unhampered by government subsidies, tariffs, heavy bureaucratic expenditures, special privileges, or heavy taxation; firm insistence on states’ rights.
-In foreign policy, the guide is America first, last, and always, with no entangling alliances and an attitude of firmness, cordiality, but profound suspicion toward all foreign countries, particularly Great Britain.”
+In foreign policy, the guide is America first, last, and always, with no entangling alliances and an attitude of firmness, cordiality, but profound suspicion toward all foreign countries, particularly Great Britain.

-Rothbard concludes: “Jackson deserves a cherished place in the hearts of all Americans: By the time Jackson left office, for the first time and the last time in the history of America, we had wiped out all of our public debt.
+“Jackson deserves a cherished place in the hearts of all Americans: By the time Jackson left office, for the first time and the last time in the history of America, we had wiped out all of our public debt.
 Old Hickory’s success in liquidating the national debt is one of the most glorious accomplishments in American annals.
 And it provides us with a vital clue to the true nature of his political philosophy.”

 This is the strongest historical precedent we have for the meaning of what is happening right now.
 Donald Trump astonished the world with his victory in 2016.
 His loss four years later followed the calamitous policy response to the arrival of a respiratory virus.
 Trump initially pushed for lockdowns.
-Once having changed his mind about the policy, he was unable to restrain the bureaucracies that had been unleashed on the population with the ostensible goal of minimizing infection and then forcing public adoption of an experimental shot.
+Once having changed his mind about the policy, he was unable to restrain the bureaucracies that had been unleashed on the population with the ostensible goal of minimizing infection and then forcing public adoption of an experimental vaccine.

 For four years, Team Trump plotted their return, with an election strategy based on three key pillars.
 First, they would work to minimize voter fraud and mail-in ballots, urging the passage of voter ID laws and cracking down on possible corruption of the rolls.
-Second, they would push disenfranchised voter blocs among men under 40 to get themselves registered and vote.
+Second, they would push disenfranchised voter blocs among men younger than 40 to get themselves registered and vote.
 Third, they would work to create a mass cultural movement deploying Trump to do what he does best, which is to rally people at mass events.

-Once he decided to link up with Trump over issues of food and medical freedom, they both found common interests in battling Big-Tech censorship, which in turn attracted the interests of Elon Musk.
+Once he decided to link up with Trump over issues of food and medical freedom, they both found common interests in battling Big Tech censorship, which, in turn, attracted the interests of Elon Musk.
 This disruptive entrepreneur had purchased Twitter with the goal of turning it into a free-speech platform in defiance of all the throttling and bans of the years prior.

 The modern incarnation of the Jacksonian movement has embodied itself in a series of popular acronyms that summarize the agenda: MAHA (Make America Healthy Again), MAGA (Make America Great Again), and DOGE (Department of Government Efficiency).

 Something very similar came together in the coalition that brought Andrew Jackson to power in 1828, complete with a storied past of struggle and triumph and a hard-core promise to return government to the people while taking it away from the privileged special interests.
-So far Trump’s picks for his cabinet posts seem to be following the Jacksonian script as well: people loved by the base but loathed by the establishment.
-Jackson got away with the same mainly by leveraging his personal popularity and carefully deploying that political capital against all resistors.
+So far, Trump’s picks for his cabinet posts seem to be following the Jacksonian script as well: people loved by the base but loathed by the establishment.
+Jackson got away with the same mainly by leveraging his personal popularity and carefully deploying that political capital against all resisters.

 Jackson made some terrible errors but also did good as president.
 There is much from which the Trump team can learn from this experience.
 There is every reason to believe that the next four years could be equally as disruptive and leave a permanent mark on the history of this nation.